skx/rss2email/README.md

 If you wish you may customize the template which is used to generate the notification email, see [customization](#customization) for details.

+We record the state of feed-entries beneath `~/.rss2email/seen`, and these entries are automatically pruned over time.

 ## Initial Run